altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 ~A row of books on either side of her~
 ~A dark emerald colored carpet at her feet~ "M::Flanagan?"
-"FL::Here"
+"FL::Over here"
 *He squeezed her hand*
 ~Which had nothing in it~
 *Martha looked around*
 ~Flanagan was nowhere in sight~
-~Some movement behind the books caught her eye~ "FL::Other side of the bookshelf"
+~Some movement behind the books caught her eye~ "FL::I'm in the other row"
 *He tugged at her*
 "FL::This way"
 *Martha looked down at her hand*
 ~She was still holding his hand, she could tell, but it wasn't there~ ~She felt it, and him pulling on her to come~
-~It was as if he had an invisible stretchy arm that could pass through walls~ ~Martha let herself be led on~
+~It was as if he had an invisible stretchy arm that could pass through walls... of books at least~ ~Martha let herself be led on~
 }